 The holidays are over and the New Year’s Day spirit is slowly waning.
-You realize it’s January and you have at least two to three more months of life in a frozen tundra.
-Time to order free garden catalogs!
+Now we are in January and if you live in an area with a true winter, you have at least two to three more months of life in the frozen tundra.
+This means one thing, it’s time to order free garden catalogs!

 Free Garden Catalogs

 If you are unable to find a form to request a catalog then I would suggest you find the area on the website where you can contact the company.
 Fill out the contact form telling them you would like to be sent a printed catalog.
 Be sure to include your full mailing address when you fill out the form.
-From herb seeds, to flower seeds, to organic seeds, to bare-root trees – here are the catalogs I recommend you check out.
+Alternately, you could call the company.

 Feel free to highlight your free garden catalogs, take notes in them, dog ear pages – whatever works to inspire you and help you plan your garden.
 Personally I like to highlight seeds and plants I may buy, then make a list in a separate notebook prior to finalizing my order.